top of page

 2. Any member can bring forward a request for impeachment to any executive.
 Within 10 days of receiving this request, the executive will host a meeting.
 At this meeting, the complaint will be reviewed.
 The individual bringing forward the complaint and the person accused shall be given time to speak.

 3. A vote for impeachment within the executive will be conducted.
 A simple majority of executives will be needed to impeach the member.
-Impeachment of a member results in their removal as a member of the club.
+Impeachment of a member results in their removal as a member of the association.

 Article IX